dotnet/designs/accepted/2019/support-for-memory-limits.md

 * cgroup has no CPU/core limit
 * 192 MB `GCHeapHardLimit`
 * Server GC will create 12 GC heaps, with 16 MB reserved memory
-* All 48 cores can be used by the application, per [container policy](https://docs.docker.com/config/containers/resource_constraints/#cpu)
+* All 48 cores can be used by the application

 `heaps = (256 * .75) / 16`
 `heaps = 12`